catppuccin/tmux/CONTRIBUTING.md

 ## Design

-Check out the "[Design Philosphy](./docs/explanation/design.md)" to ensure your changes are consistent.
+To understand our mindset in developing this plugin and how to ensure your changes align with that mindset, check out the "[Design Philosophy(./docs/explanation/design.md)."

 ## Commit messages